woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/raster.rst

         - (00ff00, 1, 100, green)
         - (0000ff, 1, 200, blue)

-.. warning:: NEED TO ADD A # ON EACH COLOR TO WORK

 In this example, the grid values will have the following colors applied:

 * Less than or equal to 0 will have an output color of **solid red**